linuxmuster/linuxmuster-linbo7/README.md

 * Currently the code in this repo is not for production use.
 For the currently stable version go to [branch 4.0](https://github.com/linuxmuster/linuxmuster-linbo7/tree/4.0).
 * The [README](https://github.com/linuxmuster/linuxmuster-linbo7/tree/4.0#readme) for the stable version is still valid.
 * Packages were published in the [lmn72 testing repository](https://github.com/linuxmuster/deb).
+* At the moment the [linbo_gui](https://github.com/linuxmuster/linuxmuster-linbo-gui) is not compatible with Ubuntu 22.04 and will not work.

 ## Migration from linuxmuster.net 7.1
 * Perform a two step upgrade of the server from Ubuntu 18.04 to 20.04 and finally to 22.04 using `do-release-upgrade`.
 * Reconfigure the linuxmuster packages (webui package may fail for the moment):
   `dpkg-reconfigure sophomorix-samba linuxmuster-base7 linuxmuster-webui7`
+* Add the `nogui` kernel parameter to the global KernelOptions in start.conf to avoid starting linbo_gui, because this would lead to a non functional linbo client (needed as long as the linbo_gui is not compatible to 22.04).
+Don't forget to invoke `linuxmuster-import-devices` to apply the changes.
 * Reactivate the lmn71 repo `/etc/apt/sources-list.d/lmn71.list.distUpgrade`.
 * Add the lmn72 repo according to this [instruction](https://github.com/linuxmuster/deb/blob/main/README.md#setup).
 * Perform a dist-upgrade subsequently.